 While walking around Bari, a local may approach you, asking that you take a picture of them.
 It may seem like a harmless request and doesn’t require much from you, but this may actually be a scam.
 After you take the photo and hand the camera back to them, they purposely drop it and demand that you pay for the damages.
 To avoid this scam, it’s best to refuse any offer to take a photo of you unless you’re confident they’re also tourists.
 Then you can return the favor by taking their picture.

 Tourists are the main targets of ATM scams in Bari.
 When making a purchase or withdrawing money, there’s a local bank fee, and scammers take advantage of this.
-They coerce their victims into giving their credit or debit card details in the pretense of helping them avoid the additional costs.
+They can talk you into giving their credit or debit card details in the pretense of helping them avoid the additional costs.

 There’s another ATM scam in Bari where you encounter an issue with the machine, and a local will offer to sort it out for you but steals your bank details in the process.
 If you encounter these people on your trip, politely refuse the stranger’s help.
 Try getting a credit card with no foreign currency fees and cover the number pad when typing your pin code.

 Pickpockets operate around famous tourist destinations, public markets, and other high-traffic areas.
-They use sneaky tactics and distraction methods, like throwing white paste on you to make it look like bird droppings.
-Someone will offer to help you clean yourself and, in the process, steals your possessions while you’re distracted.
 Beware of pickpockets and keep your personal items close when you’re in crowded areas.
 Leaving your belongings with Bounce will also relieve the worry.